strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 ### test module

 In the test module, we have the Kubernetes client, which we use in the system tests to create, list, delete and update Kubernetes resources such as Service, Deployment, Pod, ConfigMap and so on.
 Basically, we encapsulate the [Kubernetes client](https://github.com/fabric8io/kubernetes-client) from fabric8 to use client more handy with not additional and typically redundant method chaining.
 Moreover, we have our abstraction of Kubernetes cluster and mechanism to detect on which type is currently client.
 Clusters could be Kubernetes, Minikube and so on.
+Lastly, in this module you can find [Command Client](https://github.com/strimzi/strimzi-kafka-operator/tree/master/test/src/main/java/io/strimzi/test/k8s/cmdClient), which servers as executor and can invoke various requests such as `kubectl annotate...`, `kubectl exec...` and so on.

 ### crd-generator + api module